 He taught English as a Foreign Language for the U.S. Peace Corps in Thailand at Damrongrartsongkroh School in Chiengrai and at Kasetsart University in Bangkok.
 He taught English and French at St. Christopher's School in Richmond, Virginia; English and Comparative Literature at the University of North Carolina at Chapel Hill; English and World Literature at Fairfield University in Connecticut; and Great Books in Highlands, N.C., for Western Carolina University at Cullowhee.

 Ran and his wife, Margaret, have five sons and six grandchildren.
 They live in the mountains of Western North Carolina, where he established and managed for almost thirty years Cyrano's Bookshop and Faraway Publishing.
-In retirement he now serves as cofounder and archivist for the Highlands Historical Society and cofounder, trail supervisor, and president of the Highlands Plateau Greenway.
+In retirement he now serves as cofounder and archivist emeritas for the Highlands Historical Society and cofounder and board member of the Highlands Plateau Greenway.
 For years he and his wife maintained the Whiteside Mountain Trail for the U.S. Forest Service.
-They are currently transitioning to Givens Highland Farms in Black Mountain, N. C.
+They currently divide their time between Highlands and Givens Highland Farms in Black Mountain, N. C.

 THE FATHER OF VIRGINIA MILITARY INSTITUTE